 Since Novocaine is often administered with epinephrine, it is important that you inform our dentists of any medications you are already taking and that you are completely honest about your existing health conditions.
 For some patients, like those with heart disease or high blood pressure, the use of epinephrine is not recommended and may contribute to any of the above symptoms.

-For answers to your questions about Novocaine, feel free to talk with our helpful Carmichael dentists before any procedure where local anesthesia is typically used, such as fillings, root canals and any type of oral surgery.
+For answers to your questions about novocaine, feel free to reach out to our helpful Carmichael dentists before any procedure where local anesthesia is typically used, such as fillings, root canals and any type of oral surgery.